Share Subscription Agreement in Bangladesh

 Annexures & Schedules

-Inclusion of Fully Diluted Pre/Post-Money Cap Tables, List of Assets, IP inventory, and Material Contracts declarations.
+Inclusion of ESOP details, Fully Diluted Cap Tables, Asset Lists, and Material Contracts declarations.

 Cap Table Mechanics & Dilution

-The mechanical output of the SSA.
-The mathematical reality of issuing new shares based on a Pre-Money Valuation and translating that into a Fully Diluted Post-Money Capitalization Table.
+The mathematical reality of executing an SSA.
+Below models a new share issuance and translates it into a Fully Diluted Post-Money Capitalization Table.

 Pre-Money Baseline